hareezzvijey/Zomato-Dataset-Analysis/README.md

-Here’s a professional GitHub repository description for your project:

----

 # Zomato Dataset Analysis
 This repository contains a comprehensive analysis of the Zomato dataset using Python.
 The project leverages popular data analysis libraries to extract meaningful insights, visualize trends, and understand patterns in restaurant data.